-Prerequisite - Final grade of B in Metal Tech I and at least a final grade of C+ in Drafting I All fees from Course 706 must be satisfied.
+Meets 5 Times/Week - 1 Credit Grades 10, 11, 12 Prerequisite - Final grade of B in Metal Tech I and at least a final grade of C+ in Drafting I All fees from Course 706 must be satisfied.

 This is an advanced metal working course in which the student has the opportunity to improve skills and become proficient in machining, welding and metal fabrication techniques and operations.
 Related information is presented to afford the student greater technological and occupational understanding.
 Safe operational procedures are stressed.
 Students will be required to complete welding requirements using gas, stick electrode, and MIG welding processes.
 Machining requirements also must be completed using the drill press, engine lathe, and the milling machine.
 Students will also be introduced to CNC machining.
 There will be a cost incurred by the students for materials used.
+Johnson College partners with HHS in a Dual Enrollment agreement.

-708 - PRECISION MACHINING & ADVANCED WELDING
+PRECISION MACHINING & ADVANCED WELDING

-Prerequisite - At least a final Grade of $\underline{B+}$ in Metal Tech II \sim Drafting II would also be helpful All fees from Course 707 must be satisfied.
+Meets 5 Times/Week - 1 Credit Grades 11, 12 Prerequisite - At least a final Grade of B+ in Metal Tech II ~ Drafting II would also be helpful All fees from Course 707 must be satisfied.

 This is an advanced metal fabrication course in which the student will deal closer with industry.
 Students will learn how to follow standard industrial blueprints.
 Machining requirements will follow the National Institution for Metal Working Skills (NIMS) standards.
 Welding requirements will follow the American Welding Society (AWS) standards.
 Welding requirements will be completed using the gas, stick electrode, MIG and TIG welding processes.
 Machining requirements will be completed using advanced manual as well as CNC machining.
 Occupational research into welding and machining will be studied.
 There will be a cost incurred by the students for materials used.
+Johnson College partners with HHS in a Dual Enrollment agreement.

-709 - WOOD TECH I
+WOOD TECH I

-Meets 5 Times/Week - 1 Credit Grades 9, 10, 11, 12 No Prerequisite.
+Meets 5 Times/Week - 1 Credit Grades 9, 10, 11, 12 No Prerequisite